-The FAA Act regulates those involved in the alcohol business and ensures the protection of consumers through accurate labeling and formulation of alcoholic products.
+The FAAA Act regulates those involved in the alcohol business and ensures the protection of consumers through accurate labeling and formulation of alcoholic products.
 To ensure integrity, the FAA Act requires a permit for anyone looking to manufacture, bottle, blend, label, or import alcohol.
 It is responsible for issuing these permits but can also suspend or revoke them if the recipient is non-compliant.

 Consumers are protected by the FAA Act, which requires all alcoholic beverage labeling and advertising to provide adequate product information.
 This includes the manufacturer‘s name, alcohol content, and a list of ingredients.
 The law also prohibits any false or misleading information on these labels.
 Bottlers and importers must have a certificate of label approval (COLA) from the TTB before selling their products in the U S.

 2. The Federal Food, Drug, and Cosmetic Act (FD&C)

 The FD&C Act establishes food safety regulations that all alcoholic drink manufacturers must follow.
 These drinks are considered “food” under the law and are subject to the same safety and labeling requirements as other food products.
 This includes ensuring that all ingredients are safe for human consumption, free from contaminants, and accurately labeled.